-The McKinley Park Project is one of many projects being accomplished through the collaborative efforts of Onondaga County and the City of Syracuse.
+Project Description: : The McKinley Park Project is one of many projects accomplished through the collaborative efforts of Onondaga County Save the Rain and the City of Syracuse Parks and Recreation Department.
 As a neighborhood park, McKinley Park has served the recreational needs of the community since 1920.
-The primary goal of the project is to reduce the volume of stormwater that flows into the combined sewer system along West Newell Street, West Calthrop Avenue, and West Pleasant Avenue – all within CSO 067.
-The County and the City have partnered to help reduce this runoff through the installation of various green infrastructure technologies, including bioretention and porous pavement with an underground infiltration system in the parking area.
-This infrastructure will capture runoff from the park and surrounding areas, totaling 80,000 square feet of drainage area and will have the capacity to store approximately 103,000 gallons of stormwater during rain events.
-Stormwater will slowly evaporate and/or infiltrate underground, eliminating excess drainage to the sewer system and improving the overall stormwater management and drainage in this area.
+The primary goal of the project is to reduce the volume of stormwater that flows into the combined sewer system along West Newell Street, West Calthrop Avenue, and West Pleasant Avenue – all within the CSO 067 area.
+This project implements various green infrastructure technologies, including bioretention (also known as rain gardens) and porous pavement with an underground infiltration system.
+This infrastructure will capture runoff from the park and surrounding areas, totaling 51,000 square feet of drainage area.
+Stormwater will slowly soak into the ground or evaporate, eliminating excess runoff into the sewer system and improving the overall stormwater management and drainage in this area.

 Download project details below